Headings

 ```

 Please refer to this [Emoji Reference Markdown file](http://deckset-assets.s3.amazonaws.com/emoji-reference.md) to see which emoji are supported in Deckset.
-There are a few favourites that aren’t part of Unicode yet, so we cannot support them.
+There are a few favorites that aren’t part of Unicode yet, so we cannot support them.

 # Footers and Slide Numbers